nepenth/knowledge-base/README.md

 ### Programming Languages <a name="programming-languages"></a>
-The Programming Languages category provides information and resources on various programming languages, including Java and Shell Scripting, to help developers improve their coding skills and solve technical problems.
-This category includes guides, tutorials, and references for these two programming areas, covering topics such as syntax, best practices, and troubleshooting.
+The "Programming Languages" category provides resources and guides on various programming languages, including Java and Shell Scripting, to help developers improve their coding skills and solve technical problems.
+This category currently includes 4 articles across its Java and Shell Scripting subcategories, covering key concepts, best practices, and troubleshooting techniques.
 *Subcategories: Java, Shell Scripting*
 *Items: 4*